-If you go to market in Quebéc, your brand wouldn’t survive without French.
-Backed by French law, consumers expect US based companies to communicate in both English and French in the Quebéc province.
+If you go to market in Quebéc, your brand wouldn’t survive without French translation for Canada.
+Backed by French law, consumers expect U.S. based companies to communicate in both English and French in the Quebéc province.
 If you don’t, consumers can file a complaint to the QOLF, the governing body to protect the integrity of the French language in the Quebéc region.
 This has many companies interested in the Francization process to avoid possible fines.

 Designing and typesetting with French translations is very much a cultural shift, because it takes a mindset to switch from “what looks good in English” to “what looks good in French”.
 Besides what looks good, the Canadian Government publishes French Language guides specifically to standardize the way French language is being used across the board.